SAP/sap-btp-service-operator/README.md

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)

-##### Formats of Output Secret
+##### Secret Formats

+You can use different attributes in your `ServiceBinding` resource for the purpose of generating different formats of your `Secret` resources.

+Even though `Secret` resources can come in various formats, they all share a common basic content.
+The parameters within the `Secret` fall into two categories:

+- Credentials returned from the broker: These credentials allow your applications to connect to the `ServiceInstance`.
+- Attributes of the associated `ServiceInstance`: This information provides details about the service instance itself.

+Now let's explore these various formats:

-###### Key- Value Pairs (Default)
+###### Key-Value Pairs (Default)

-Binding triggers the creation of the Secret resource.
-The Secret includes credentials returned from the broker and the attributes of the service instance related to the binding:
+Input:

 ```yaml
 apiVersion: services.cloud.sap.com/v1